 As it was in the original release of Destiny, The Dark Below features timed exclusives that can only be found on PlayStation consoles (until Fall 2015).
 The Undying Mind strike takes players further into The Black Garden to face a timeless Vex Hydra.
 The strike is a tad on the lengthy side and features multiple spots where you face incoming waves of Vex.
 The final showdown against the Undying Mind (the third Hydra boss in the game) features three force fields.
 The 4th Horseman, an exotic shotgun, is the other PlayStation exclusive.
 This four barreled shotgun can quickly eat away at foes, if you are lucky enough to have it drop.

 Although a certain other Activision series has no problem releasing a multiplayer map pack at a high price point, the premium price of The Dark Below would be acceptable if it wasn’t thin on content.Note: Destiny: The Dark Below was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.